 Best corrected visual acuity (BCVA), or best vision an individual can achieve with the assistance of corrective lenses, averaged over both eyes, was evaluated as a secondary endpoint in Study 301.
-Using a scale adapted from Holladay,59 which can calculate a visual acuity score for individuals who are unable to read conventional charts through the use of hand motion and counting fingers, investigators averaged together the BCVA of each individual eye.
-Over one year of follow-up, the mean treatment group difference (intervention - control) was -0.16 LogMAR (95% CI, -0.41 to 0.08; 0.029 decimals) which corresponded to a gain of 8.1 letters on the eye chart.9 A post-hoc analysis using a different scale from Lange and colleagues60 found comparable results, although differences reached statistical significance (9.0 letters in the intervention group vs. 1.6 letters in the control group; difference of 7.4 letters; 95% Cl 0.1 to 14.6; post-hoc p=0.0469).31
+Using a scale adapted from Holladay, 66 which can calculate a visual acuity score for individuals who are unable to read conventional charts through the use of hand motion and counting fingers, investigators averaged together the BCVA of each individual eye.
+Over one year of follow-up, the mean treatment group difference (intervention - control) was -0.16 LogMAR (95% CI, -0.41 to 0.08; 0.029 decimals) which corresponded to a gain of 8.1 letters on the eye chart.
+A post-hoc analysis using a different scale from Lange and colleagues for found comparable results, although differences reached statistical significance (9.0 letters in the intervention group vs. 1.6 letters in the control group; difference of 7.4 letters; 95% CI 0.1 to 14.6; post-hoc p=0.0469).21 control participants achieved a meaningful change in visual acuity over the first year of the trial, six of 20 participants in the intervention group gained 15 or more letters in the first eye and four of 20 participants achieved such a change in the second eye.21

-Study 301 investigators considered a meaningful change in visual acuity to be a gain of at least 15 letters (≤ 0.3 LogMAR) on the Early Treatment Diabetic Retinopathy Study eye chart.
-While no control participants achieved a meaningful change in visual acuity over the first year of the trial, six of 20 participants in the intervention group gained 15 or more letters in the first eye and four of 20 participants achieved such a change in the second eye.31
+Study 301 investigators considered a meaningful change in visual acuity to be a gain of at least 15 letters (≤0.3 LogMAR) on the Early Treatment Diabetic Retinopathy Study eye chart.
+While no

 We heard from experts in the field that there are flaws with averaging visual acuity across both eyes, especially if one eye has extreme values.
-As part of our review, we assessed the individually-reported first and second eye visual acuity data published in the Study 301 supplement using a modified impairment method ((best eye4+worst eye1)/5 at baseline and 1-year) to calculate a "best eye visual acuity".^{31,61} We found that individuals in the treatment arm saw an average improvement in visual acuity of -0.17 LogMAR at 1-year compared to a smaller improvement of -0.03 LogMAR in the control group.
+As part of our review, we assessed the individually-reported first and second eye visual acuity data published in the Study 301 supplement using a modified impairment method ((best eye4+worst eye1)/5 at baseline and one-year) to calculate a "best eye visual acuity".
+We found that individuals in the treatment arm saw an average improvement in visual acuity of -0.17 LogMAR at one-year compared to a smaller improvement of -0.03 LogMAR in the control group.
 We did not perform statistical analysis.

-Additionally, the FDA reviewed the data on monocular eye improvements in the first year and found no statistically significant differences between the treatment and control groups.55
+Additionally, the FDA reviewed the data on monocular eye improvements in the first year and found no statistically significant differences between the treatment and control groups.35 Lack of a statistically significant difference was consistent two and three-years post-treatment.30